Generations of Families 'Saved' by Billy Graham

-GREENSBORO - Over his lifetime, Graham delivered his message to 215 million people in 185 countries.
+GREENSBORO - Over his lifetime, Rev. Billy Graham delivered his message to 215 million people in 185 countries.
 Countless others who never saw him in person heard his words through radio and television.
-It’s impossible to know just how many people accepted Jesus into their lives, because of him.
+It’s impossible to know just how many people accepted Jesus into their lives, because of him before his death this week at the age of 99.

 It seems, older generations were more directly influenced by Billy Graham, as he gained popularity in the 1950’s through the 60’s.
 But younger people may have been changed by America’s Pastor and not even realize it, as their parents passed down religion learned from him.